Blockofcode07/Live-Weather-Application-React/README.md

 6. You will see your **default API key** listed there.
 Click to **copy** the key — you’ll use this in your project to access weather data.

 > 💡 Keep your API key safe and do not expose it publicly in frontend code or GitHub repositories.

+## 🧩 Create the Header Component

+Create a `Header` component to show the name of the app at the top.

+1. In the `src/components` folder, create a file called `Header.js`.

+2. Inside `Header.js`, add a heading with the text:
+   **"Live Weather Application using React"**

+3. Add a class called `heading` to the heading for styling.

+4. In `App.js`, import the `Header` component and add `<Header />` to display it.

+5. Add styles for the `.heading` class in your CSS file.